MR ALEX BANEKE - OPHTHALMIC SURGEON - GLAUCOMA & CATARACT

 Diet and Lifestyle

 While diet isn’t thought to have a significant impact on glaucoma, there’s some evidence that vitamin B3 (nicotinamide) might slow disease progression.
-Its found in red meat, poultry, fish, brown rice, nuts, seeds, legumes and bananas.
+It is found in red meat, poultry, fish, brown rice, nuts, seeds, legumes and bananas.

 However, there isn’t enough evidence yet for doctors to recommend it universally.
 Eating a healthy, varied diet and getting regular exercise are always good for overall health.
-Some patients, particularly those with pigment dispersion syndrome, should avoid high-impact sports, as these can increase the risk of pressure spikes in the eyes.
+Some studies suggest exercise and meditation are helpful for patients with glaucoma.
+Patients with pigment dispersion syndrome should avoid high-impact sports, as these can increase the risk of pressure spikes in the eyes; this does not apply to patients with other types of glaucoma.

 Other Risk Factors